What is required to make payslips for your employees when we do the payroll?

 – Fringe benefits (free usage of telephone, free usage of car, lunch and more).

-When you have employees, you need to prepare an “APV”, a workplace evaluation.
+When you have employees, you also need to prepare a risk assessment also called an “APV”.

 This should be prepared with the employees.